ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_1-DEDUCING_TYPES/item_2-understand_auto_type_deduction/synopsis.md

 f(expr);
 ```

-when a variable is declared using "auto",
+When a variable is declared using "auto",
 "auto" plays the role of "T" in the template,
-and the type specifier for the variable acts as "ParamType"
+and the type specifier for the variable acts as "ParamType".

-so the next snippets are "equal"
+So the next snippets are "equal":
 ```c++
 auto x = 27;